Xfinity Router or Modem Blinking Orange Light – Causes and Fixes

 • Ethernet cables

-• Coaxial cable linking router to modem
+• Coaxial cable linking gateway to modem (if separate)

 Check both ends of all connected cables to make sure they’re properly inserted into the correct ports without any wiggle room.